eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 + begin()
 + end()

 See Tables 14.1 of \\cite{Goodrich2013} (Python version) for the computational time complexities of these operations.
+This table also indicates the computational time complexity for other operations/functions/methods of graphs.